 Focusing on the negative causes more negative emotion and prevents us from moving forward whilst focusing on the positive allows our brain free reign to creatively solve problems and challenges.

 It also releases endorphins which are good for us and make us feel better about ourselves and others.

 You have a fight with someone.
 You feel angry and hurt.
 Do you hit back or do you retreat?

 Either course of action will not move you forward.

-Watch out for next week’s post on how to build your workplace relationships in 2021.
+Watch out for my next post on how to build your workplace relationships.

-To receive ongoing leadership tips, techniques and tools to lift your leadership performance and build relationships, we encourage you to subscribe to our Blog Post today.
+To receive ongoing leadership tips, techniques and tools to lift your leadership performance and build relationships, we encourage you to subscribe to our Blog today.
 It’s totally free and I commit to providing quality information and materials to help you move forward as a leader.
-So, click on the subscribe button to the top right of your screen and lift your leadership performance today.
+So, click on the subscribe button and lift your leadership performance today.